akiaxin/ProgrammingPortfolio/README.md

 ### Etch a Sketch
-A digitalized version of the classic Etch-a-Sketch game.
-Allows you to draw with your keyboard and save the drawing with your mouse.
+A digitalized version of the classic Etch-a-Sketch game, allows you to draw with your keyboard and save the drawing with your mouse.

 <img src="https://github.com/akiaxin/programming/blob/main/images/EAS1.png" width="300"> <img src="https://github.com/akiaxin/programming/blob/main/images/EAS2.png" width="300">